lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP ATTACKS/Fragment Overlap Attack.md

 ## Mitigation:

 + Configure IPS with specific rules to detect and block fragmented packets that exceed typical sizes or display overlapping characteristics.
-+ Use tools that analyze traffic patterns and detect anomalies based on typical behavior, allowing for the identification of unusual fragmented traffic.
++ Use tools that analyze traffic patterns and detect anomalies based on typical behavior, allowing for the identification of unusual, fragmented traffic.
 + Harden the TCP/IP stack of operating systems by applying configurations that limit the handling of fragmented packets or improve error handling.
 + Implement deep packet inspection to analyze the contents of packets beyond basic header information.
 DPI can help identify malformed packets or suspicious fragment patterns before they reach their destination.